-different organic loose leaf options that include black, pu-erh, white, green, oolong and herbal blends.
-Our wide selection supports fair trade, traditional harvesting methods and exceptional flavor and health benefits that will last for multiple infusions.
-Looking for a morning pick-me-up or an evening wind down?
-Steeps Tea has you covered with a variety of caffeinated brews such as Matcha and Yerba Mate or calming sleepy-time remedies like our Chamomile Melody and Serene Dream.
+Steeps Tea is a locally owned gourmet tea shop supplying the perfect cup for every Montana moment.
+We offer over 70 different organic loose leaf options, including black, pu-erh, white, green, oolong, and herbal blends.
+Our wide selection supports fair trade, traditional harvesting methods, and exceptional flavor and health benefits that will last through multiple infusions.
+Looking for a morning pick-me-up or an evening wind-down?
+Steeps Tea has you covered with caffeinated brews like matcha and yerba mate and calming sleepy-time remedies like Chamomile Medley and Serene Dream.
 We also offer fresh-brewed hot or iced tea to accompany you while shopping in The Village Shop or wandering around downtown Whitefish.
-Our collection of locally made honey, bags, jewelry, cards and art decals makes gift shopping easy.
-We have a wide variety of teaware and infusers from Libre and FORLIFE for all of your on-the-go travels.
-Come stop by Steeps Tea to enjoy the perfect cup or grab a gift or two for friends (and you)!
+Our collection of locally sourced honey, bags, jewelry, cards and art decals makes gift shopping easy.
+We have a wide variety of teaware and infusers for all of your on-the-go travels.
+Come by Steeps Tea to enjoy the perfect cup or grab a gift or two for friends (and you)!

 Little More about Tea

 With both blends and estate teas, it is frequent to see black teas divided into broken leaf and full leaf categories.
 A broken-leaf tea consists of leaves that have purposely broken into small pieces during processing.
 The smaller size allows the water to extract more of the tea leaves’ components in a short period of time.
-For this reason, broken leaf teas tend to be more brisk and higher in caffeine, making them an excellent morning teas to be paired with milk and sugar.
+For this reason, broken leaf teas tend to be more brisk and higher in caffeine, making them excellent morning teas to be paired with milk and sugar.
 Full leaf teas, on the other hand, tend to be more refined and gentler on the palate.
 While there are exceptions, like many of Assam’s full leaf teas, these teas are traditionally taken later in the day without anything added.